0x444454/mandel_basys3/src/README.md

 Once the bitstream has been built, in the "Flow Navigator": "Program and Device" -> "Open Hardware Manager" -> "Program Device" -> [your board].

-If "Program Device" is not active, check that the Basys3 USB drivers have been correctly installed.
+NOTE: If "Program Device" is not active, check that the Basys3 USB drivers have been correctly installed.

 # LICENSE